parallelsio/core-modules/README.md

-### Contribute
+### Contribute!

-> We'd love you to join us: get in touch if would like to contribute.
-No contribution is too small.
+> We'd love for you to join us.
+There are many ways to contribute: code is an important, but only one, aspect.

-### Current challenges:
+> #### Current challenges:

 > * A zoomable user interface (ZUI) with coordinate system for map-based layout/content
 > * Modeling documents in graph-based databases.
 Currently exploring neo4j